Konditorei: Etymology

 A Konditorei puts emphasis on the artistic aspect of the trade and, unlike a bakery, does not produce breadstuffs.
 The craft developed when particular bakers specialised in the creation of sweet bread to which candied fruits and other sweet ingredients were added.
 The origin of the word Konditor (the Konditorei's baker) stems from the Latin word candire, which stands for “candying of fruits”.
 Another derivation is the Latin word conditura (condio), meaning to concoct (food) or preserve (fruits).

 Konditorei is the German word for a pâtisserie or confectionery shop.
 In Sweden, Norway and Denmark, the term konditori is used and the term konditor for a confectioner has been used since the beginning of the 18th century.

-In the Czech Republic, such shops are usually called cukrárna (sugar shop) and their Polish variants are named cukiernia (same meaning).
+In the Czech Republic, such shops are usually called cukrárna (sugar shop), while in Poland their equivalents are known as cukiernia (same meaning); both terms derive from a common Slavic root related to sugar (cukr, cukier), itself ultimately borrowed from Latin saccharum (via Greek σάκχαρον).
+A related Hungarian term is cukrászda, which, although formed within Hungarian, is based on cukor (“sugar”), a loanword of Slavic origin, combined with cukrász (“confectioner”), a term etymologically related (though not directly derived) to German Konditor.